xb4r7x/adventOfCode2022/README.md

 It takes the day as an argument.
 There's currently no validation.
 Don't fuck it up.
 It requires that your adventofcode.com session cookie be stored in an environment variable $ADVENT_SESSION

+## Obtaining session cookie
+- Log into adventofcode.com
+- Navigate to any day's input page
+- Open your browser's dev tools and find your session cookie in the request headers.
+- The same session cookie should be valid for the whole month, so you should only have to do this once.

 # Folder Structure
 Each day of the advent calendar has its own numbered folder.
 All files to solve the problems of the day will be placed inside that folder.